Monde Nissin

-Monde Nissin Corporation is a Philippine food and beverage company with a portfolio of brands across instant noodles, biscuits, baked goods, culinary aids and alternative meat products categories, including Lucky Me!, SkyFlakes, Fita, M.Y.
+Monde Nissin Corporation, commonly known as Monde Nissin or abbreviated as MNC, is a Philippine multinational food and beverage company with a portfolio of brands across instant noodles, biscuits, baked goods, culinary aids and alternative meat products categories, including Lucky Me!, SkyFlakes, Fita, M.Y.
 San Grahams and Nissin.
 Monde Nissin also sells its alternative meat products globally under Quorn Foods and the Quorn brand.

-Since 2000, Monde Nissin has been consistently included in the top 50 corporations in the Philippines based on gross revenues.
+Since 2000, Monde Nissin has been consistently included in the top 50 corporations in the Philippines based joint venture Monde M.Y.
+San Corporation and Nissin Foods Group on gross revenues.

 On March 4, 2021, Monde Nissin filed for registration application with the Philippine Securities and Exchange Commission for an initial public offering of its common shares.
+The company also has a satellite office along Ayala Avenue in Makati.

 History

-The company was founded by Hidayat Darmono, patriarch of the Kweefanus family, as Monde Denmark Nissin Biscuit Corporation and launched its first products Nissin Butter Coconut Biscuits and Nissin Wafers on May 23, 1979.
-The company launched Lucky Me! in November 1989.
+The company was founded as Monde Denmark Nissin Biscuit Corporation on May 23, 1979, by Hidayat Darmono, patriarch of the Kweefanus family.
+Its first products were Nissin Butter Coconut and Nissin Wafer.
+Several cookies and snack products were also launched a few years later, namely Eggnog Cookies, Bread Stix, and Bingo Cookie Sandwich.

+In 1989, MDNBC expanded into another segment and launched Lucky Me noodles in beef and chicken variants.

+On March 17, 1999, Monde Denmark Nissin Biscuit Corporation was changed its name to Monde Nissin Corporation based on the SEC regulatory filing.

 In 2015, Monde Nissin acquired Quorn for £550 million, in what was the third largest overseas purchase by a firm in the Southeast Asian nation at the time of the transaction.
 In 2019, Monde Nissin also invested in NAMZ Pte.
 Ltd., a food science company in Singapore that redesigns food, beverage, and personal care products.

 By 2020, according to Nielsen, Monde Nissin ranked first in retail sales value in the Philippines in instant noodles and biscuits, as well as oyster sauce and yogurt drinks.
 In 2020, Monde Nissin's instant noodles, biscuits, yogurt drinks and oyster sauce constituted 68%, 30.5%, 73.2% and 56% of retail sales market share in the Philippines, respectively.

 Flagship brands contributing to this market leading position included Lucky Me! for instant noodles, SkyFlakes, Fita, Nissin and M.Y.
 San Grahams for biscuits, Mama Sita's for culinary aids and Dutch Mill for yogurt drinks.
 By 2020, Quorn Foods also became the market leader in the meat alternatives market in the U.K. with Quorn being the number 1 brand with 28% grocery retail market share by value in 2020, as set out in the OC&C report.

+On June 1, 2021, Monde Nissin Corporation was inaugurated as a listing on the Philippine Stock Exchange.